 The SRI assumes you hold your shares in the Company for at least five years.
-It rates the potential losses from future performance at a medium level, and poor market conditions will impact the amount you could get back.
+It rates the potential losses from future performance at a medium-high level, and poor market conditions will impact the amount you could get back.
 Any return you receive depends on future market performance; the Company does not seek any protection from future market performance so you could lose some or all of your investment.

 The SRI only reflects the historic share price volatility of the Company's shares.
-It excludes other risks inherent in the Company and therefore understates the risk to investors.
-Please refer to the Company's Annual Report, which can be found on the Company's website at www.pacific-assets.co.uk, which should be read to ensure a full understanding of the risks involved in investing in the Company.
+It excludes other risks inherent in the Company, including those related to the collateral arrangements on the Company's borrowing's and it's use of derivatives, and therefore understates the risk to investors.
+Please refer to the Company's Annual Report at www.worldwidewh.com which should be read to ensure a full understanding of the risks involved in investing in the Company.
 An investor should not make a decision to invest in the Company solely on the basis of this Key Information Document ('KID').